Pmei0617/Mall-Traffic-Prediction/README.md

 # Mall-Traffic-Prediction

 Self-guided project using data provided by Digital Marketing Analytics course at Wisconsin School of Business to predict mall traffic.
-Please see Colab notebook for further details and coding.
+Please see Colab notebook for further details and coding. <br>
 **Achieved best model performance out of 15 groups**

 ## Project Background